-A number of adults working with the children have an up to date first aid certificate.
+The staff working with the children have first aid qualifications.
 If children sustain minor injuries, these are efficiently treated and the children are soon back playing.
-Children serve themselves at snack time and also manage their own packed lunches sitting together in a social group.
-Adults are on hand to assist them and discuss what the children enjoy.
+Children serve themselves at snack time and also manage their own packed lunches, sitting together in a social group.
+Adults are on hand to assist them and discuss what the children are eating.
 Children learn about healthy eating as they enjoy their balanced and nutritious snacks with water or milk to drink.
 Effective risk assessments carried out on a daily basis help identify any hazards, which are effectively addressed and ensure children are cared for in a safe environment.
 Children are learning how to get used to keeping themselves safe in an emergency.
 For example, they regularly practise evacuating the building.
-Adults teach children the importance of washing their hands before eating and after using the bathroom.
+Children learn the importance of washing their hands before eating and after using the bathroom.
 This means they become increasingly independent as they get older.
-The pre-school children enjoy the free-flow access to the outdoor play area.
-Younger children are taken out for walks in the extended garden each day to ensure they have daily exercise in the fresh air.
-Children behave very well, developing their skills by playing together in small groups.
+The children enjoy the free-flow access to the outdoor play area each day, which ensures they have daily exercise in the fresh air.
+The children are taken out for walks in the local area to support them learning about their community.
+Children behave very well, developing their skills by playing together in small groups learning to socialise, share and take turns.
 Adults provide good support and supervision that promotes respect for each other throughout the provision.
-Children are also well prepared for new challenges they might experience, for example, visiting the church to practise the nativity play supports their personal social and emotional development.
-This helps to prepare children for their eventual move on to school.
+Children are also well prepared for new challenges they might experience, helping to prepare children for their eventual move on to school.